jasontamez/haphazard-inspirations/README.md

 * `realPerson`: `boolean` - if `true`, this is a real person or persons, living or dead
 * `fictionalCharacter`: `boolean` - if `true`, this is a specific fictional entity (e.g. `true` for "Dracula", but `false` for "vampire")
+* `monster`: `boolean` - if true, this is some sort of monstrous, fictional creature

 ## `Locale`